cuga-rajal/supercar_plus/README.md

 versions it is easier to transfer your settings to the new Config notecard format.

 To see complete lists of changes for each version, please see the file Supercar_Plus_Versions_Credits.txt.

+Sit Scripts Update, December 23, 2025

+Sit scripts added a sitter touch adjust menu in summer 2025 as part of the Supercar 2.1.1 package.

+December 2025 the sit scripts added a feature to remember sitter adjustments and to automatically reapply them on future sits by the same avatar.

 -----